juvilau/DIKI/README.md

 `*_dspy_history.txt`: DSPy execution trace

 ## Data Format
-Both training and test sets should be in CSV format with at least the following columns:
+Both training and test sets should be in CSV format with the following columns:

 `text`: The document text to classify